bravecobra/docker-kubernetes/rancher/readme.md

 helm install stable/nginx-ingress --name ingress-nginx --namespace ingress-nginx
 ```

-Since we're runnign on bare-metal, kubernetes has no clue on which infrastructure it is running on.
+Since we're running on bare-metal, kubernetes has no clue on which infrastructure it is running on.
 We need to expose the external ip directly

 ```bash
 kubectl patch svc ingress-nginx-nginx-ingress-controller --namespace=ingress-nginx -p '{"spec": {"type": "LoadBalancer", "externalIPs":["192.168.0.200"]}}'